 The Corporate Governance and Nominating Committee generally relies on multiple sources for identifying and evaluating nominees, including referrals from the Company's current directors and management.
 The Corporate Governance and Nominating Committee also works with a third-party search firm to identify potential candidates to serve on the Board.
+The

-Nancy S. Gougarty and Nick L. Stanage were appointed as directors in 2013 following a process that was facilitated by a third party search firm.
-The Corporate Governance and Nominating Committee does not solicit director nominations, but will consider recommendations by shareholders with respect to elections to be held at an Annual Meeting, so long as such recommendations are sent on a timely basis to the Corporate Secretary of the Company and are in accordance with the Company's by-laws.
+Corporate Governance and Nominating Committee does not solicit director nominations, but will consider recommendations by shareholders with respect to elections to be held at an Annual Meeting, so long as such recommendations are sent on a timely basis to the Corporate Secretary of the Company and are in accordance with the Company's by-laws.
 The Corporate Governance and Nominating Committee will evaluate nominees recommended by shareholders against the same criteria.
 The Company did not receive any nominations of directors by shareholders for the Annual Meeting.
-See "How and when may I submit a shareholder proposal or director nomination for the 2015 Annual Meeting of Shareholders?" for more information.
+See "How and when may I submit a shareholder proposal or director nomination for the 2016 Annual Meeting of Shareholders?" for more information.